 King isn’t the only member of the GOP attacking the student at the forefront of the #NeverAgain movement.
 Conservative Twitter accounts have been spreading a fake video of González tearing the U.S. Constitution in half.
 In reality, González was ripping apart a gun-range target for a Teen Vogue story about teenage activists.Actor Adam Baldwin tweeted the doctored video to his over 200,000 followers.
 The Twitter account for Gab, a social network popular with the alt-right that’s similar to Twitter, also shared the video, which now has more than 1,700 retweets.
 Gab has also been tweeting other altered photos and memes of González.

-The attacks on Gonzalez contribute to the blatant lack of trust the right has for the students.
+The attacks on Gonzalez are part of the Right's attempt to discredit the students.
 On the day of the march, the NRA posted a Facebook status questioning the authenticity of the protests.

-That mirrors prior conspiracies that the Parkland students’ interviews were scripted, or even further, that they’re paid “crisis actors.”
+Prior conspiracy theories contended the Parkland students’ interviews were scripted, or even worse, that the students were paid “crisis actors.”
 Most of this conspiracy centered on Hogg, another particularly vocal survivor of the Parkland massacre.

-Cover image: Emma Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Fla., closes her eyes and cries as she stands silently at the podium for the amount of time it took the Parkland shooter to go on his killing spree during the "March for Our Lives" rally in support of gun control in Washington, D.C. on Saturday, March 24, 2018.
+Cover image: Emma Gonzalez, a survivor of the mass shooting at Marjory Stoneman Douglas High School in Parkland, Fla., closes her eyes and cries as she stands silently at the podium for the same amount of time it took the Parkland shooter to go on his killing spree, during the "March for Our Lives" rally in Washington, D.C. on Saturday, March 24, 2018.
 (AP Photo/Andrew Harnik File)